VP Harris says DNC will pour $25M into voting rights protection - News Break

 Hours later, President Joe Biden and Harris also met with nearly a dozen civil rights leaders in the Roosevelt Room in the West Wing of the White House.

-The meeting was closed to the press, but those in attendance included Sherrilyn Ifill, president and co-director of NAACP Legal Defense and Educational Fund; Derrick Johnson, CEO of the NAACP; Rev. Al Sharpton, founder and president of the National Action Network; and former Rep. Cedric Richmond (D-La.), who is senior adviser to the president.THE MORNING NEWSLETTER Subscribe now.
-HELP US GROW Make a tax-deductible donation.

-The post VP Harris says DNC will pour $25M into voting rights protection appeared first on Ohio Capital Journal .
+The post VP Harris says DNC will pour $25M into voting rights protection appeared first on Kansas Reflector .

 Comments / 0